ahernan79/Arduinoakari/README.md

 Wiring:

 ## Intermediate Arduino
-These were the assignments that were split between before and after the ultrasonic robot project
+These were the assignments that were split between before and after the ultrasonic robot project.

-Assignments: LED Blink Revisited, Hello LCD, LCD Backpack, Photointerrupters, Potentiometers, Motor Control
+Assignments: LED Blink Revisited, Hello LCD, LCD Backpack, Photointerrupters, Potentiometers, and Motor Control.

 ### LED Blink Revisited
 Function: Made an LED fade in and out and printed a number of "x" to the serial monitor based on the brightness.